ReaSonus Control Panel

 Filters Management

 ReaSonus Native has the ability to create and manage your own track filters.
 The filters are based on file names with additional options.
 To open the window click the Macro-button.
+Or select the Custom Filters tab in the ReaSonus Control Panel.

 Adding and removing filters